symfony/symfony-docs/messenger.rst

 The format is ``doctrine://<connection_name>``, in case you have multiple connections and want to use one other than the "default".
 The transport will automatically create a table named ``messenger_messages``.

-.. versionadded:: 5.1

-    The ability to automatically generate a migration for the ``messenger_messages`` table was introduced in Symfony 5.1 and DoctrineBundle 2.1.

 Or, to create the table yourself, set the ``auto_setup`` option to ``false`` and :ref:`generate a migration <doctrine-creating-the-database-tables-schema>`.